bgplab/bgplab/docs/1-setup.md

 ## Select the Virtualization Environment

 Now that you know which network device to use, check [which virtualization environment](https://netlab.tools/platforms/#supported-virtualization-providers) you can use.
-I would prefer _containerlab_ over _libvirt_ with _virtualbox_ being a distant third, but that's just me.
+I prefer _containerlab_ over _libvirt_ (containers usually start faster), but that's just me.

 !!! tip
     You can also run the BGP labs in a [free GitHub Codespace](4-codespaces.md).

-A gotcha: You can use _virtualbox_ if you want to run the lab devices as virtual machines on your Windows- or MacOS laptop with Intel CPU, but even then, I'd prefer running them in a [Ubuntu VM](https://netlab.tools/install/ubuntu-vm/).
+Everything else being equal, I'd create a [Ubuntu VM](https://netlab.tools/install/ubuntu-vm/) on Windows or MacOS (including [Macs with Apple silicon](https://blog.ipspace.net/2024/03/netlab-bgp-apple-silicon/)) to run _netlab_.
+You could also invest in a tiny brick of densely-packed silicon ([example](https://www.minisforum.com/))

-One more gotcha: your hardware and virtualization software (for example, VirtualBox or VMware Fusion) must support _nested virtualization_ if you want to use _libvirt_ on that Ubuntu VM.
-You don't need nested virtualization to run Docker containers unless you're using the crazy trick we're forced to use for Aruba AOS-CX, Juniper vMX, or Nokia SR OS -- they're running as a virtual machine _within a container_.
+A gotcha: your hardware and virtualization software (for example, VirtualBox or VMware Fusion) must support _nested virtualization_ if you want to use _libvirt_ on that Ubuntu VM.
+You don't need nested virtualization to run Docker containers unless you're using the crazy trick we're forced to use for Aruba AOS-CX, most Cisco platforms, Junos, or Nokia SR OS -- they're running as a virtual machine _within a container_.

 ## Software Installation